 First and foremost, regular workplace drug testing helps to promote safety.
 Employees who know they will be regularly screened for drugs are less likely to commit an infraction.
 This leads to fewer impaired workers, reducing the risk of accidents.

 Depending on your industry, drugs could have different effects on your business.
-Companies that utilize heavy machinery, such as warehouses or contractors, should pay serious attention to the potential consequences of an employee using drugs while at work.
+Companies that utilize heavy machineries, such as warehouses or contractors, should pay serious attention to the potential consequences of an employee using drugs while at work.

 2. It reduces company liability.

-When an accident occurs on company property, the business is potentially liable if it is deemed that they failed to maintain a safe working environment.
+When an accident occurs on company property, the business is potentially liable if it is deemed that it failed to maintain a safe working environment.
 Regular drug screenings help protect companies from legal action by identifying any employees who may pose a threat to worker safety due to drug use.

 3. It keeps employees accountable.